Liquor store interior design ideas: layout, display, and atmosphere

 • 9.
 Spotlight on Producers

 Feature dedicated spaces for local makers—chalkboards sharing stories, portraits, or digital screens looping short interviews.
 Shoppers engage differently when they know the faces and families behind the flavors.
-It’s about connection, not just consumption.
+It’s about connection, not only consumption.

 • 10.
 Digital Price Tags & Info Panels